 There are some safe harbors available to rental property owners that allow certain expenses below specific threshold levels to be expensed rather than capitalized, which should be discussed with the taxpayer before taking a tax position.

-Casualty losses subtract from tax basis in the amount of the deductible loss and insurance or other reimbursements received, while the costs of any restorative work adds to tax basis.
+Casualty losses subtract from the tax basis in the amount of the deductible loss and insurance or other reimbursements received, while the costs of any restorative work add to the tax basis.

 If the taxpayer is paid for an easement or other property rights, it is a subtraction from a tax basis.

 This article presents a summary of the tax basis rules.
 Depending on the situation, the tax basis can become quite confusing for the average taxpayer.
 Whether the circumstances are simple or complex, Accountants should provide clients with education about tax basis can be a real opportunity to add value to your services.